muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1562
 * Agent room NOT random.
 What does this do to the distribution.

+## 1563
+* Index select for target written to stats.

+## 1564
+* Room for target is only selected once!
+Even if distances are not large enough to agent or door.
+* Does this change a thing?

 # ATTENTION
 * Agent room is NOT random.